aschneeberger/chemcpd/README.md

 The data explorer system is present in the folder `posprocessing`.
 It is composed of a parser and a plotter to explore the solution and intermediary files.

-The physical explenation is in the wiki of the repo.
+The physical explanation is in the wiki of the repo.